shauntsr/tp/docs/UserGuide.md

 ### Unarchiving a Note: `unarchive`

 Moves a note out of the archive folder back to the main notes directory.
+Can also be used to temporarily bring a note out of archive, with the purpose of editing the note (and possibly rearchiving it later again).

 **Format:**
 ```